Stalin during the Russian Revolution, Civil War, and Polish–Soviet War: October Revolution

 The Bolsheviks now found themselves free, rearmed, swelling with new recruits and under Stalin's firm control, whilst Kerensky had few troops loyal to him in the capital.
 Lenin decided that the time for a coup had arrived.
-Kamenev and Zinoviev proposed a coalition with the Mensheviks, but Stalin and Trotsky backed Lenin's wish for an exclusively Bolshevik government.
+Kamenev and Zinoviev proposed a coalition with the Mensheviks, but Stalin and Leon Trotsky backed Lenin's wish for an exclusively Bolshevik government.
 Lenin returned to Petrograd in October.
 On October 23, the Central Committee voted 10–2 in favor of an insurrection; Kamenev and Zinoviev voted in opposition.